-Richmond American University London has now moved to a new, state of the art campus building in Chiswick Park, west London
+Richmond American University London has now moved to a state of the art campus building in Chiswick Park, west London

-Richmond American University London has now moved to a new, state of the art campus building in Chiswick Park, west London
+Richmond American University London has now moved to a state of the art campus building in Chiswick Park, west London

 Everything about this state of the art campus building in a beautiful parkland location has been designed with students in mind.
 It is set in a vibrant community offering a gym, cafes, bars and restaurants, with easy access to everything the world’s number one student city can offer – learning and employment opportunities, shops, museums, attractions and sporting and cultural events.